 Two days ago I went up the road for the second time to Sunrise Market.
 Do you have places near you that you know you should shop at more often but forget about them each and every time you need some groceries?
 This is Sunrise for me.
-It is on the edge of Chinatown and every bit an chaotic as Chinatown always is.
+It is on the edge of Chinatown, and every bit as chaotic as Chinatown always is.

 I need to stop forgetting about this place.

 One of my treasures was a bag of long green beans; also known as yard long beans, Chinese beans or just long beans.
 They’re by far my favourite type a green bean.
 They’re crispier, crunchier and, well, longer.
 Much much longer.
 They’re at least a foot, and up to 2 and a half feet long.

 If you can’t find long green beans where you are, regular old green beans will work just fine for this recipe.
 Just be careful you don’t overcook them.